Acute hemolytic transfusion reaction: Mechanism

+Acute hemolytic transfusion reactions result when antibodies against A and/or B antigens (isohemagglutinins) present in the recipient's blood destroy the respective donor red blood cells.
+This is mediated through the antibodies IgM (and to a lesser extent IgG) which cause activation of the complement cascade, with complement C5-C9 forming the membrane attack complex which leads to pore formation and red blood cell lysis.
+The lysed red blood cells release free hemoglobin into the bloodstream, overwhelming hemoglobin binding proteins such as albumin, haptoglobin, and hemopexin, with the excess free hemoglobin leading to renal vasoconstriction (via nitric oxide scavenging), which then leads to acute tubular necrosis and acute kidney injury.

-Antibodies against A and B blood groups (isohemagglutinins) present in the recipient's blood destroy the donor red blood cells.
-They also activate the coagulation cascade (blood clotting system) via factor XII, which can lead to disseminated intravascular coagulation and kidney damage.
+The antibodies also activate the coagulation cascade (blood clotting system) via factor XII, which can lead to disseminated intravascular coagulation and kidney damage.
 Isohemagglutinins also activate the complement cascade via C3a and C5a, which then promote inflammatory cytokine release from white blood cells.
-These inflammatory cytokines include IL-1, IL-6, IL-8, and TNF-alpha, which cause symptoms of low blood pressure, fever, chest pain, nausea, vomiting, and wheezing.
+C3a and C5a also activate mast cells which release serotonin and histamine, which along with fragments of red blood cells that were destroyed, further stimulate the release of inflammatory cytokines.
+These inflammatory cytokines include IL-1, IL-6, IL-8, and TNF-alpha, which cause increased capillary permeability and vasodilation leading to symptoms of low blood pressure, fever, chest pain, nausea, vomiting, and wheezing.

 Diagnosis

-The diagnosis of AHTR is made with microscopic examination of the recipient's blood and a direct antiglobulin test.
+The diagnosis of AHTR is made with microscopic examination of the recipient's blood and a direct antiglobulin test (direct Coombs test) which detects IgG antibodies or complement bound to red blood cells and is usually diagnostic of acute hemolytic transfusion reactions.
 The donor and recipient blood can be re-tested with a type, crossmatch, and antibody screen to determine the cause of the reaction.
+The donor blood should be examined for any labelling error or other possible errors from the blood bank, which may help prevent other mislabeled blood products from being distributed.
+Testing the donor blood using a gram stain and blood culture can also help to rule out an infectious cause of the symptoms (such as the donor receiving infected blood).
+Testing for urine or plasma free hemoglobin may also assist in the diagnosis.

 Treatment

 Initial treatment for any type of transfusion reaction, including AHTR, is discontinuation of the transfusion.
 Fluid replacement and close monitoring of vital signs are important.
 People with AHTR are managed with supportive care, which may include diuretics, blood pressure support, and treatment of disseminated intravascular coagulation (with fresh frozen plasma, cryoprecipitate, and platelet transfusion).
+The use of steroids, intravenous immune-globulins (IVIG) or plasma exchange is not supported by evidence.
 Furosemide is the diuretic of choice in treatment of AHTR with decreased urine output, because it increases the amount of blood that reaches the renal cortex.
 Mannitol may also be used.
 Dopamine is used for blood pressure support because it causes vasodilation (dilation of blood vessels) in the kidneys as well as increasing the cardiac output (amount of blood pumped by the heart each minute).